tsamb/manager-readme/README.md

 ### Growth mindset

 I encourage everyone to approach their goals and growth with a [growth mindset](https://en.wikipedia.org/wiki/Mindset#Fixed_and_growth).
-Given a growth mindset, failure is productive.
+Given a growth mindset, failure is productive and critical feedback is a gift.
 I acknowledge that many forms of failure can be a hit to your ego (see the section on Maslow's hierarchy and esteem above).
 However, I think it is crucially important to reframe failure as an opportunity for reflection and growth.

 ### Reflection